-Planning for the third annual Orangey are on hold, while the tournament seeks out a new venue.
+Plans for the third annual Orangey are on hold while organizers seek a new venue.

-The Formosa Lions Club has decided against hosting the 2014 4-on-4 ball hockey tournament at the Formosa Recreation Complex.
-Organizers currently seeking another venue for the area's best ball hockey tournament and party held each summer, with proceeds going to charity.
-There is a lead on a field-of-dreams type ball hockey court in the middle of an abandoned bush near Hanover, Ontario, but that has yet to be substantiated.
+Unfortunately, the Formosa Lions Club has decided the Community Recreation Complex will no longer host the event.
+A new outdoor ball hockey pad is being sought out for the area's best ball hockey tournament and party held each summer, with proceeds going to charity.
+There is a lead on a field-of-dreams type ball hockey stadium in an abandoned bush near Hanover, Ontario, but that has yet to be substantiated.

-Keep an eye on this site for details.
-And if you know of an outdoor venue that would welcome the Orangey III, by all means, get in touch.
+Keep an eye on this site for details, and if you know of a venue that would suit the Orangey, by all means, get in touch.

 Until then, may the weather be cool and your orangeys hard.

 The second annual Orangey is taking shape, as teams from all over Southwestern Ontario gear up for the area's best ball hockey tournament on July 26 and 27, 2013.

 Formosa, Ontario will once again provide a lovely backdrop for the Orangey, a 4-on-4 ball hockey event sponsored by The Kincardine Independent and backsideFIVE gear.
 Played on the outdoor surface at the Formosa Community Recreation Complex, team registration is only $250.
 Our prize table will have to be seen to be believed!

 We will have an elimination shootout, a hardest shot competition, draws and giveaways and the infamous "Rolling of the Oranges."
 Ball hockey not your thing?
 Don't worry, you could still leave with some great prizes - and we'll have the music playing, drinks chilling, barbecue cooking and laughter at the ready all weekend long.